Are Cocker Spaniels Hypoallergenic? Shedding Habits & FAQs

-If you’re wondering if cocker spaniels are hypoallergenic, the quick answer is no. Their coats consist of fur that sheds and releases the pet dander that can trigger allergies.
-Hypoallergenic coats are different from cocker spaniel coats and dogs that have fur coats as opposed to low-shed or hair-type coats.
-Read on to find out more about Cocker Spaniel coats and why they’re not hypoallergenic.
+If you’re wondering if Cocker Spaniels are hypoallergenic, the quick answer is no. Their coats consist of fur that sheds and releases the dander that can trigger allergies.
+Hypoallergenic coats are different from Spaniel coats and usually have hair instead of fur, like the coat of a Poodle.
+You can read on to learn more about Cocker Spaniel coats and why they’re not hypoallergenic.

 Are Cocker Spaniels Hypoallergenic?

-Cocker Spaniels are a small type of companion dog from the Spaniel breed family, known for their doting and loving personalities.
-Smart and surprisingly athletic, Cocker Spaniels can be great family pets if nobody in the family has allergies.
-Unfortunately, these adorable, sensitive dogs are not hypoallergenic and can trigger pet dander allergies.
+Cocker Spaniels are small companion dogs from the Spaniel family, and they’re known for their doting and loving personalities.
+They’re smart and surprisingly athletic and can be great family pets if no one in the family has allergies.
+Unfortunately, the adorable, sensitive dogs are not hypoallergenic and can trigger allergies.

 Cocker Spaniel Coat Type

-Cocker Spaniels have longhaired coats made of dog fur, which shed and release dander into their environment.
+Cocker Spaniels have longhaired coats of fur, which shed and release dander into their environment.
 Their legs, bellies, and tails have long, wispy feathering, though the American Cocker Spaniels have more feathering than the English Cockers.
-Spaniels need a moderate amount of grooming to prevent snarling and matting, which helps prevent odors as well.
+Spaniels need a moderate amount of grooming to prevent matting, which also helps prevent odors.

 Do Cocker Spaniels Shed a Lot?

-Cocker Spaniels don’t shed as much as a big Golden Retriever, but they do shed moderately for their size.
-The more their coats are maintained and brushed out, the less they’ll shed.
+Cocker Spaniels don’t shed as much as Golden Retrievers, but they shed moderately for their size.
+The more their coats are maintained and brushed, the less they’ll shed.
 Like most dogs with fur coats, Cocker Spaniels have “shedding seasons” that lead to more fur around the home.
 If you’re allergic to pet dander, Cocker Spaniels will most likely trigger a reaction simply due to the length of their coats.

 Are Cockapoos Hypoallergenic?

-Although there’s a chance that your Cockapoo puppy might inherit the Cocker Spaniel coat, many Cockapoos (Miniature Poodle x Cocker Spaniel mix) end up with the hypoallergenic, hair-like coat of the poodle.
-If you’re looking into a Cocker Spaniels and don’t mind branching out to hybrids, the Cockapoo is a great alternative for allergen households.
+Although there’s a chance that your Cockapoo puppy might inherit the Cocker Spaniel coat, some Cockapoos (Miniature Poodle x Cocker Spaniel mix) end up with the hypoallergenic, hair-like coat of the poodle.
+If you’re looking into a Cocker Spaniel and don’t mind branching out to hybrids, the Cockapoo is an excellent alternative for allergy sufferers.

 What Makes a Dog ‘Hypoallergenic’?